 Can Nurses Be Youtubers?

-Employers in the healthcare profession cannot forbid nurses from creating YouTube channels as long as the content that’s posted doesn’t violate ethics and legal obligations.
-YouTube helps hundreds if not thousands of students access study guides and tutorials for passing exams set by the National Council of State Boards of Nursing (NCLEX).
-Youtube channels have also proved to be a reliable stream for generating passive income.
+Employers in the healthcare profession cannot forbid nurses from creating YouTube channels as long as the content posted doesn’t violate ethics and legal obligations.
+YouTube helps hundreds, if not thousands, of students access study guides and tutorials for passing exams set by the National Council of State Boards of Nursing (NCLEX).
+YouTube channels have also proved to be a reliable stream for generating passive income.

 How Much Do Nurses Make On YouTube?

 YouTube generally pays content promoters who get their audiences to watch numerous advertisements.
-Fortunately, it’s not an affiliate system where content creators get paid only after viewers watch the advertisements then purchase products or services.
-Channel owners receive a 68% share of each advertisement that runs in their videos.
+Fortunately, it’s not an affiliate system where content creators get paid only after viewers watch the advertisements and purchase products or services.
+Channel owners receive a 68% share of each ad in their videos.

-This figure is high however advertisements on YouTube are quite affordable compared to the cost of television commercials.
-It’s quite shocking that $0.30 is the highest rate a content creator can earn from an advertisement running on their channel.
-That’s why they always tell you to like and share their videos to boost revenue generated from advertisements.
+This figure is high, but advertisements on YouTube are quite affordable compared to the cost of television commercials.
+It’s shocking that $0.30 is the highest rate a content creator can earn from an advertisement running on their channel.
+That’s why they always tell you to like and share their videos to boost advertising revenue.

 Here is a highly recommended YOUTUBE course that teaches you how to create videos WITHOUT showing your face.